Baked Crispy Asian Salmon is elegant and mouthwatering, yet only takes 20 minutes to make!

 - Preheat oven to 400 degrees.
 Line a baking sheet with foil then spray with nonstick spray.

-- In a small bowl add almond butter, soy sauce, mirin, lime juice, garlic, chili garlic sauce, and ground ginger.
+- In a small bowl add almond butter, soy sauce or Tamari, mirin, lime juice, garlic, chili garlic sauce, and ground ginger.
 Stir until smooth then let sit for 5 minutes to thicken.

-- In another small bowl add panko bread crumbs, sesame seeds, sesame oil, and extra virgin olive oil.
+- In another small bowl add panko bread crumbs or crushed Rice Chex, sesame seeds, sesame oil, and extra virgin olive oil.
 Stir until well combined.

 - Pat salmon fillets dry with a paper towel then lightly season both sides with salt and pepper and place on prepared baking sheet.
 Dollop a quarter of the almond butter mixture on top of each salmon fillet then spread with the back of a spoon.
 Spoon a quarter of the panko bread crumb mixture on top of each fillet.
 Bake for 8-12 minutes or until panko bread crumbs are golden brown, and salmon is cooked through.
 Let rest for 3-4 minutes before serving with fresh lime wedges for squeezing on top.